sidnc86/Alumini_Portal_study/readme.md

 Yes I agree that file should not be deleted as empty repositories cannot be even forked.
 Then what's the use?
-Demoing a commit wit shortened version of `git push` We have started updating some code.
+Here is an attempt for demoing a commit wit shortened version of `git push` We have started updating some code.
 A new feature is being built in parallel.